 Welcome to Karlsruhe and the Department of Mechanical Engineering!

-Prof. Thomas Böhlke, Dean of Studies for Mechanical Engineering (International), warmly welcomes all new students to the 2024/25 winter semester and invites you to the following orientation events.
-These events will provide valuable information, useful insights, and the opportunity to make first contacts.
+Professor Thomas Böhlke, the Dean of Studies for Mechanical Engineering (International), would like to warmly welcome all new students to the winter semester 2025/26 and invite you to the following orientation events.
+These events will provide valuable information and useful insights, as well as the opportunity to make first contacts.

 University Events